stathissideris/dali/doc/layout.md

 with that `:id` will be surrounded.

-The map under `:attrs` will be merged with the attributes of the generated `[:rect]` and you can use it to define things like `:dali/z-index` to make sure that the rectangle appears below all other elements (as in the example above), to give it an `:id` to refer to from other layouts, or even a `:class` to control its appearance.
+The map under `:attrs` will be merged with the attributes of the generated `[:rect]` and you can use it to give it an `:id` to refer to from other layouts, or even a `:class` to control its appearance.

+Note that the `:dali/z-index` attribute is used here to make sure that the rectangle appears below all other elements.
+In the resulting SVG, the `:dali/surround` tag becomes a group tag which will retain `:dali/z-index`.

 ## Ghosts